 - Consider simpler tools like Axios + Cheerio for static sites

-The scraping landscape keeps evolving—anti-bot systems get smarter, but so do evasion techniques.
-Keep your Puppeteer version updated, stay aware of fingerprinting trends, and don't be afraid to combine multiple approaches (HTTP requests for simple pages, Puppeteer for complex ones).
+The scraping landscape keeps evolving.
+Anti-bot systems get smarter, but so do evasion techniques.
+Keep your Puppeteer version updated, stay aware of fingerprinting trends, and don't be afraid to combine multiple approaches.

 Now go build something useful with it.